portainer/portainer/README.md

 **Portainer** allows you to manage all your orchestrator resources (containers, images, volumes, networks and more) through a super-simple graphical interface.

+A fully supported version of Portainer is available for business use.
+Visit http://www.portainer.io to learn more

 ## Demo

 You can try out the public demo instance: http://demo.portainer.io/ (login with the username **admin** and the password **tryportainer**).